jshaw93/LorePets/README.md

 # LorePets
 A Twitch Chat Bot that allows viewers to take on the difficult life of raising little monsters for profit.

-# Updates
-Please make sure to backup your .env and playerdata.json files in BUILD before updating!

 # Requirements
 A twitch account that is set up to be a chat bot.